-During the years ended June 30, 2019 and 2018, the Foundation recognized a loss of \$1,395,149 and \$8,339, respectively, related to the reduction of gifts received from donors in prior years for specific projects.
+During the years ended June 30, 2020 and 2019, the Foundation recognized a loss of \$831,969 and \$1,362,002, respectively, related to the reduction of gifts received from donors in prior years for specific projects.
 These reductions related to several factors, including the Foundation being able to complete a project at a cost lower than originally anticipated or a change in circumstances resulting in the Foundation discontinuing its working relationship with a donor.
-As a result of these factors, the remaining pledge due from the donor was reduced and a corresponding loss was recognized.
+As a result of these factors, the remaining pledge due from the donor was reduced and a corresponding reduction in net assets was recognized.